Ivan-Kanashchenko/react-chrome-extension/README.md

    5. Select - `dist` folder in this project (after dev or build)

 5. Run the [next-playWright-app](https://github.com/Ivan-Kanashchenko/next-playwright-app.git) on your localhost

+6. Open LinkedIn in your Chrome and click on the "Lazy invite" button in the left bottom area of the page

 ## Documents